christytan/ords-apex-dbcs/exacs-QA/MonitorAndManageWithEM.md

 - Click **Next** and after reviewing, click **Deploy Agent**.

-**NOTE: If you run into deployment issues, make sure port 3872 is open on DB port, and edit hosts file on both target and EM host to include each other with a full qualified unique name.**
+**NOTE: If you run into deployment issues, make sure that a port 3872 is open on DB port, and edit hosts file on both target and EM host to include each other with a full qualified unique name.**

 ​
 ### Step 6: Add Non-Host Targets using a guided process